 Thame Remembers Private Albert Victor Young

-It was as a National Reservist that he re-enlisted on the outbreak of hostilities with the Oxford & Bucks Light Infantry (10097).
-After a brief period of training he joined A Company, 2nd Battalion as part of a reinforcing draft at Dhuizel in northern France on the 22nd September 1914.
-This was just in time to take part in the “Race to the Sea”, followed by the First Battle of Ypres.
-On the 27th November Albert was wounded in trenches near Bailleul, and evacuated to hospital in Lincoln.
+As a National Reservist he re-enlisted, on the outbreak of hostilities, with the Oxford and Bucks Light Infantry (Regt No 10097).
+After a brief period of training, he joined A Company, 2nd Battalion as part of a reinforcing draft at Dhuizel in northern France on 22nd September 1914.

 The Thame Remembers Cross was delivered to Thiepval Memorial, Somme, France